The Inherent Risks to Buyers of Phuket Property

 Unfortunately, there have been enough horror stories over the last 20 years for investors to have learned from.
 Sadly they have not.
 That’s because most buyers are new to the island and haven’t been here long enough to have experienced what can go wrong, and what has gone wrong in the past.

-But provided due diligence is carried out on the desired project, the pre-construction discounts when buying off-plan make it very attractive to buyers/investors, especially if they are seeking capital appreciation.
+However, provided due diligence is carried out on the desired project, the pre-construction discounts when buying off-plan make it very attractive for buyers of both residential homes and those investors looking for an investment property in Phuket, especially if they are seeking capital appreciation.

 If you would like to read more on this subject, you may also like to read our articles here: